xinchaosong/xinchaosong.github.io/index.md

 - Designed and prototyped the mechatronic systems of full-color 3D body scanners for fitness and healthcare applications.

-### R&D Engineer

-Biomille Technologies, Boston, Massachusetts, 2014 - 2015

-- Designed and prototyped a head mount system for a facial rehabilitation device.

 * * *

 # Teaching